 - 1) Brush the inside of the mouthpiece with a mild soap and water.
 Rinse and dry. - 2) Wipe the fingerprints and dirt off of your instrument with your soft cloth.
 This will keep it looking nice.
-Also, the acid from your hands will eventually cause the lacquer (shiny stuff) to fall off if you leave it on the instrument. - Do NOT use any kind of polish on the instrument.
+Also, your fingerprints will eventually cause the lacquer (shiny stuff) to fall off if you leave them on the instrument. - Do NOT use any kind of polish on the instrument.
 Wiping it clean is enough.